silvam31/Huffman-Coding/README.md

 1. Run the program and take a screenshot.
 2. Upload the image to your repository.
 3. Replace the URL in the Markdown above with your uploaded image’s direct link.

-## Testing

-Includes a set of test cases using the `SimpleTest` framework to validate encoding, decoding, and overall compression-decompression accuracy.

 ## Author